learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

     Problem Status: optimal

 Great!
-Below, is a helper function to assist you in plotting the result of your SVM classifier.
+Below is a helper function to assist you in plotting the result of your SVM classifier.

 ```python